 - Mixed berries (1/2 cup)

-I eat Greek yogurt daily because I was advised that having probiotics was good for gut health.
-The trail mix, which has almonds, cashews, peanuts, sunflower seeds, and an assortment of dried fruits tends to be the most difficult to digest, but as long as I take my time and chew it thoroughly, I don’t have any issues with nuts and seeds affecting my stoma.
+I choose Greek yogurt daily because I was told that having probiotics was good for gut health.
+The trail mix, which has almonds, cashews, peanuts, sunflower seeds, and an assortment of dried fruits tends to be the most difficult to digest.
+Again, as long as I take my time and chew it thoroughly I don’t have any issues with nuts and seeds affecting my stoma.

 It's usually a bowl of trail mix and fruit.
 I think it’s important to mention again that I have been constantly sipping water throughout the day.
-By this mid-afternoon snack, I’m almost 4 liters and 3 GU tabs in.
+By this mid-afternoon snack, I’m almost 4 liters and 3 electrolyte mixes in.

-After finishing my second workout for the day, which is typically core conditioning in the weight room, I make myself dinner.
-It’s probably my most simple meal of the day; I cook pasta, adding in one big handful of vegetables and the sauce - it's done!
-A lot of times I do eat meat at dinner time (usually chicken or fish), but if my workout consist of mostly cardio, I make sure that I get enough carbohydrates.
-I cook the vegetables slightly to make it easier to digest.
+After finishing my second workout for the day (which is typically core conditioning in the weight room) I make myself dinner.
+This is probably my most simple meal of the day.
+I cook pasta, adding in one big handful of vegetables and the sauce — it's done!
+Sometimes I do eat meat at dinner (usually chicken or fish), but if my workout consists of mostly cardio, I make sure that I get enough carbohydrates.
+I cook the vegetables slightly to make them easier to digest.

-Everyone’s body is different, so I urge you to try out different things, do your research, talk to a certified nutritionist, and find a system that works best for you!
+Everyone’s body is different, so I urge you to try out different things, do your research, talk to a certified nutritionist, and find a meal plan that works best for you.